 “Born from a single stump/ they make [i.e., pursue] different fates.”

 I am a little puzzled by this.
 “FER” is an archaic syncopated form of the Italian “fecero,” meaning “they made/did.”
 You can find it, for example, in Dante.
 Obviously the idea here is that these batons represent different walks of life–the bishop’s crook, the soldier’s mace, the king’s scepter, and so on–even though the wood for these instruments ultimately came from one and the same tree.
 However, it almost appears that some letters might precede FER in the second line.
 I can’t quite make them out, though.

-The Six of Batons has the image of an unusual bellows-driven organ on it, sans black keys, and a Latin inscription.
+The Nine of Batons has the image of an unusual bellows-driven organ on it, sans black keys, and a Latin inscription.

 That instrument, which did not exist in Vacchetta’s time except in art, is called an organo portativo, or a portable organ.
 It was a medieval instrument which the player pumped with one hand while keying with the other, like a harmonium.
 I can find only one example of this instrument appearing on a card prior to Vacchetta, and that is on the 16th-century Mantanga deck as part of the iconography of the goddess Polyhymnia.

 It is a little odd that the pipes seem backwards–that is to say, they get increasingly longer from left to right, meaning the notes would be getting deeper.
 However, he one other place Vacchetta would have seen this instrument is in the iconography of St. Cecilia, and the pipes on her organo portativo are frequently depicted in reverse order.